Version-Controlled Context: The Missing Layer in AI-Assisted Development

 What Emerges: Version-Controlled Context

-The insight is simple but powerful: treat project knowledge as a first-class artifact, versioned and managed with the same rigor as source code.
+A pattern is emerging that addresses these limitations: treat project knowledge as a first-class artifact, versioned and managed with the same rigor as source code.

 Why Version Control Matters